mggg-states/NE-shapefiles/README.md

 * `CD`: Congressional district
 * `SEND`: State Senate district

-Note: State house districts are not included because Nebraska has a unicameral legislature.
+Notes: State house districts are not included because Nebraska has a unicameral legislature.
+Also, the Nebraska governor and lieutenant governor are elected together, so the gubernatorial results also represent lieutenant governor results.

 ## Projection
 This shapefile uses a Lambert Conformal Conic/State Plane projection centered on Nebraska (ESPG:6516).